-Nagappan [11] performed research on estimating failure density without operational profiles by calibrating a parametric model which uses in-process, static unit test metrics.
+Nagappan [10] performed research on estimating failure density without operational profiles by calibrating a parametric model which uses in-process, static unit test metrics.
 This estimation provides early feedback to developers so that they can increase the testing effort, if necessary, to provide added confidence in the software.
 The STREW metric suite consists of static measures of the automated unit test suite and of some structural aspects of the implementation code.
-A two-phase structured experiment was carried out on 22 projects from junior/senior-level software engineering students from the fall of 2003 [11], which helped to refine the STREW-J metric suite.
-The refined suite was then used 27 open source Java projects found on SourceForge1, an open-source development website, and five projects from a company in the United States [11].
+A two-phase structured experiment was carried out on 22 projects from junior/senior-level software engineering students from the fall of 2003 [10], which helped to refine the STREW-J metric suite.
+The refined suite was then used 27 open source Java projects found on SourceForge1, an opensource development website, and five projects from a company in the United States [10].
 The research from these case studies indicates that the STREW-J metrics can provide a means for estimating software reliability when testing reveals no failures.

 Another version of the STREW metric suite was developed specifically for the Haskell programming language, STREW-H. STREW-H was similarly built and verified using case studies from open-source and industry.
-An open-source case study [15] provided guidance to refine the metric suite for its use on an industry project with Galois Connections, Inc [14].
-These two STREW projects demonstrate that in-process metrics can be used as an early indicator of software defect density.
+An open-source case study [13] provided guidance to refine the metric suite for its use on an industry project with Galois Connections, Inc [12].
+These findings also showed that in-process metrics can be used as an early indicator of software defect density for Haskell programs.